-- C. Unless the juvenile is discharged from the juvenile's sentence, the failure to use reasonable efforts to provide notice and a right to be present or be heard pursuant to this chapter at a proceeding that involves a post adjudication release is a ground for the victim to seek to set aside the post adjudication release until the victim is afforded the opportunity to be present or be heard. - D. If the victim seeks to have a post adjudication release set aside pursuant to subsection C of this section, the court or department of juvenile corrections shall afford the victim a reexamination proceeding after the parties are given notice. - E. A reexamination proceeding conducted pursuant to this section or any other proceeding that is based on the failure to perform a duty or provide a right shall commence not more than thirty days after the appropriate parties have been given notice that the victim is exercising the right to a reexamination proceeding pursuant to this section or to another proceeding based on the failure to perform a duty or provide a right.
+- C. Unless the juvenile is discharged from the juvenile's sentence, the failure to use reasonable efforts to provide notice and a right to be present or be heard pursuant to this chapter at a proceeding that involves a postadjudication release is a ground for the victim to seek to set aside the postadjudication release until the victim is afforded the opportunity to be present or be heard.
+A reexamination proceeding conducted pursuant to this section or any other proceeding that is based on the failure to perform a duty or to provide a right shall begin not more than thirty days after the appropriate parties have been given notice that the victim is exercising the victim's right to a reexamination proceeding pursuant to this section or to another proceeding based on the failure to perform a duty or provide a right. - D. If the victim seeks to have a postadjudication release set aside pursuant to subsection C of this section, the court or department of juvenile corrections shall afford the victim a reexamination proceeding after the parties are given notice. - E. A reexamination proceeding conducted pursuant to this section or any other proceeding that is based on the failure to perform a duty or provide a right shall commence not more than thirty days after the appropriate parties have been given notice that the victim is exercising the right to a reexamination proceeding pursuant to this section or to another proceeding based on the failure to perform a duty or provide a right.